Abdallah El-Yafi

+El-Yafi was considered one of the principle instigators of the collapse of Intra Bank in the 1960s.
+He was refused a personal loan by founder Yousef Beidas and the decision not to intervene was to have drastically averse collateral impact on Lebanon's other banks, as local depositors withdrew their money to open up accounts in US banks.
+In addition, El-Yafi was forced to resign.

-El-Yafi was at the forefront of the struggle to give women the right to vote, which he was able to achieve with his cabinet in power in 1952.
+He was at the forefront of the struggle to give women the right to vote, which was achieved during the prime ministry of Khaled Chehab in 1952.

 Early life and education

-Abdallah El-Yafi was born in Beirut, Lebanon on 7 September 1901 into a Sunni Muslim family to parents Aref El-Yafi and Jamila Ostwani, a Damascene.
+Abdallah El-Yafi was born in Beirut, Ottoman Lebanon on 7 September 1901 into a Sunni Muslim family to parents Aref El-Yafi and Jamila Ostwani, a Damascene.

 Raised with two brothers, he first attended Sheikh Abbas School, a Muslim elementary school, then "Pères Jésuites" (Jesuit Fathers), a Roman Catholic school, and went on to earn his French Baccalaureate Degree.
 He pursued his advanced studies in law at the "Pères Jésuites" and earned a Juris Doctor.

 In 1923, Abdallah El-Yafi enrolled in a PhD program at La Sorbonne University in Paris, France from which he graduated in 1926.

 El-Yafi's political involvement lasted throughout his school years.
 He was President of the Arab Students Association, (Président de l'Association des étudiants Arabes) and was militating in France against the French Mandate which was then in place in Lebanon.
 He was known for organizing political demonstrations and giving fiery speeches, which once led to his arrest by the French Authorities only to be released a couple of days later.

 Abdallah El-Yafi is the first Arab to receive a PhD from the Sorbonne University, where he wrote his thesis about women's rights in Islam.
 The thesis subject was "The Legal Status of Women in the Law of Islam" (La Condition Privée de la Femme dans le Droit de l'Islam).
 Drawing from Quranic decrees and Islamic principles, he made a case about how women are supposed to be allotted more rights in society.